 Ecological resources are at the core of every country’s long-term wealth.
 Yet population growth and consumption patterns are putting more pressure on these critical assets.

-Today, the majority of countries in the world are running ecological deficits, using more resources than ecosystems within their borders can regenerate.
+Today, the majority of countries in the world are running ecological deficits, using more natural resources than ecosystems within their borders can regenerate.
 Others depend heavily on resources from elsewhere, which are under increasing pressure.
 In some areas of the world, the implications of ecological deficits can be devastating, leading to resource loss, ecosystem collapse, debt, poverty, famine, and war.

 The Ecological Footprint is a resource accounting tool that helps countries understand their ecological budget and gives them the data necessary to manage their resources and build a secure, resilient future.

 Our work with national governments includes:

 National Reviews: A review of a country’s National Footprint and Biocapacity Accounts is an excellent first step to improve data quality and create opportunities for Ecological Footprint policy applications at the national level.
 Global Footprint Network has completed National Footprint Reviews with Belgium, Ecuador, France, Germany, Indonesia, Luxembourg, Spain, Switzerland, and the United Arab Emirates.
 In addition, the European Union included analysis of the Ecological Footprint in its 2011 Analysis of Key Contributions to Resource Efficiency.

 Risk identification: The Ecological Footprint can help identify which risks associated with ecological deficits need to be addressed most urgently to generate political will and guide policy action.